Visiting Scholars Program

 Application Fee.
 There is no application charge at this time.
 Prospective applicants should be aware, however, that a $75 application fee is under consideration and may be instituted in the near future.

 Program Fee.
-There is a Program Fee of $7,500 per academic year; $3,750 for a single semester; and $2,000 for a summer-only stay.
+There is an administrative Program Fee of $7,500 per academic year; $3,750 for a single semester; and $2,000 for a summer-only stay.
 Visitors who are not primarily employed as scholars, students, government officials, judicial officers or civil society leaders will be assessed a 33% surcharge.

 Visa Processing Fee.
 Visiting Scholars who require a visa will be charged a U.S. government mandated fee of $300 by the International Student & Scholars Office (ISSO) of Columbia University.